ppy/osu-wiki/news/2022-11-01-osumonthly-4.md

     </video>
 </div>

-Feel free to show us your drawings in the comments, if you so please.
-In other news, a new mod, *Freeze Frame* has been added.
-It adds a new spin to ways you can play osu! by having all objects in a combo load in at once, then their approach circles slowly zoom in, emulating low AR.
-This is certainly one of the most unique reading focused mods that have been added into the game so far.
+In other news, a new mod titled *Freeze Frame* has been added.
+It changes gameplay by making all objects in a combo load in at once, then slowly zooms in each approach circle sequentially, emulating a form low approach rate.
+Words don't really do it justice, so make sure to check it out in osu!(lazer) today if you enjoy reading challenges.

 Also, the leaderboards are finally visible during solo play and lazer has once again received adjustments in order to match stable and make lazer "feel" the same as stable.

-Thew new argon skin received several updates and has also been implemented for mania and catch, with taiko being the only remaining mod to receive its iteration.
-On the topic of skins, the "longest combo" counter has been added to the combo HUD components, so now you will be able to track your longest combo even without having the leaderboard visible.
+The new argon skin has received several updates and is now implemented for osu!catch and osu!mania, with osu!taiko being the last remaining gamemode to receive its turn.
+For skins in general, a new "longest combo" counter has been added to the available combo HUD components, so now you will be able to track your longest combo even without having the leaderboard visible.

-Lots of quality of life updates occured this month for the editor, such as the addition of the updated visuals and shortcuts for the settings, which should roughly match the newer lazer design language.
-Visual updates aside, [Olibomby](https://osu.ppy.sh/users/6573093) found an edgecase issue with their slider stream conversion, causing it to put the last circle at the beginning of the slider, which was incorrect. [ekrctb](https://github.com/ekrctb) contributed multiple changes to the editor, some of them being the catch editor having an adjustable height (so more fruits can be visible at the same time) and the time-based selections have been improved, meaning that no matter the speed at which you are scrolling through the editor, all objects will be selected.
+The editor has been a big focus for many quality of life enhancements during October, with examples like updated visuals and shortcuts for the settings, which should feel more at home in osu!(lazer)'s general appearance.
+Ongoing work by [OliBomby](https://osu.ppy.sh/users/6573093), [ekrctb](https://github.com/ekrctb) and others cover a large number of bugfixes and general improvements to overall performance.
+Mapping in osu!(lazer) only gets better by the week!

-One thing you might've not known is that osu!(lazer) has implemented full tablet support without any drivers necessary!
-This means that tablets are fully plug & play with lazer, not requiring you to download any official or 3rd party drivers in order to be able to change your aspect ratio or your area size.
-While osu!(lazer) does not have plugin support for tablet drivers as some 3rd party drivers do, this is currently the fastest and easiest way to set up a tablet for osu!
+One thing you might've not known is that osu!(lazer) has recently implemented full tablet support without any external drivers required!
+This means that tablets are fully plug & play with lazer, so say goodbye to needing to use special utilities for tablet area and the like.
+While osu!(lazer) does not have plugin support for tablet drivers as some 3rd party drivers do, this is currently the fastest and easiest way to set up a tablet for osu!.
+It just works!

 <div align="center">
     <video width="100%" controls>